 In 1924, ten years after the beginning of the war, at the request of the international trade union movement, she made her famous poster: The Survivors.
 Fight war, not wars.

-In the same year, she also made a poster for women’s rights on abortion (see on that issue also here).
+In the same year, she also made a poster for women’s rights on abortion.
 As well as fighting for women’s rights on abortion, she also fought for gay rights.

 Just before Hitler came to power, Kollwitz called for anti nazi cooperation between Social Democrat and Communist parties.

 One of the nazis’ first acts was to expel her from the Prussian Academy of Fine Arts.